clemdesign/grav-plugin-social-seo-metatags/README.md

     enabled: false
 ```

-`robots` or "Default Robots Meta-Tag" allow you to define default rules for bots.
+`robots` e.g. "Default Robots Meta-Tag" allow you to define default rules for bots.
 You have the following possibilities:
 - noindex: prevents the page from being indexed
 - nofollow: don't follow links from this page when looking for new pages to crawl
 - nosnippet: don't show a snippet of this page when displaying it in the search results
 - noodp: don't use text from ODP (The Open Directory Project a.k.a. dmoz.org) to generate a title or snippet for this page
 - noarchive: don't display a "Cached" link for this page in the search results

-`length` or "Number of keywords" allow you to define maximum number of keywords to display in meta-tag.
+`length` e.g. "Number of keywords" allow you to define maximum number of keywords to display in meta-tag.

-`taxonomy.enabled` or "Use Taxonomy Keywords" allow you to use Keywords of Taxonomy for Meta-Tags.
+`taxonomy.enabled` e.g. "Use Taxonomy Keywords" allow you to use Keywords of Taxonomy for Meta-Tags.

-`page_content.enabled` or "Use Page Content Keywords" allow you to use Keywords of page content (`<strong>` and `<em>`) for Meta-Tags.
+`page_content.enabled` e.g. "Use Page Content Keywords" allow you to use Keywords of page content (`<strong>` and `<em>`) for Meta-Tags.

 ## Associate Twitter account